• Skip to primary navigation

 Ancho Chili Sauce Recipe

-As they soak, the ancho peppers will begin to leech into the water, darkening it in color.
+Chop the peppers.
+The ancho peppers will begin to leech into the water, darkening it in color.
 This soaking water has a lot of nutrients in it, so do not throw it away for now.
 Remove the stems and coarsely chop the anchos.
 Reserve that valuable soaking liquid.
 Set the chopped anchos into a food processor.

-Next, give your ancho chili sauce a taste.
+Do a taste test.
 You can adjust with salt and pepper and this point, and if you feel it needs a touch of sweetness, add the honey and process a bit more.

-The result is rich, deeply red chili sauce that, frankly, will knock your socks off.
+This deeply red chili sauce, frankly, will knock your socks off.
 This is great stuff, my friends!
 I am IN LOVE with this sauce, both version - with and without extra tomato sauce added in.
 You can easily add in other flavors that you prefer.
 I recommend trying this with fresh cilantro.

 Truly, amazing.
 If you'd like a creamier version, add crema our sour cream.
 So, so good.